 Halifax offers mortgages to ALL professional contractors

-Convincing major high street banks to consider all independent professionals’ mortgage applications isn’t easy.
-So when Halifax Bank told us it was broadening its IT Contractor-only policy, it was cause for celebration.
+Convincing major high street banks to consider all independent professionals' mortgage applications isn't easy.
+So, when Halifax told us it was extending its IT Contractor mortgage policy to all contractors, it was cause for celebration.
 A little one, at least.

 Whilst the news is a step in the right direction, the bank hasn't yet thrown caution to the wind.
 There are caveats to their lending criteria if you don't work in Information Technology.

-For those who do work in IT, you’re exempt from the extra criteria and there’s little new to see.
-Your contract remains (almost) the rubber stamp, irrespective of how much you earn.
+For those who work in IT, you're exempt from the extra criteria.
+Your contract remains (almost) your rubber stamp to acceptance, no matter how much you earn.

-If you’re not in IT, you’ve still got a bit of work to do to convince their underwriters you’re a safe bet for a mortgage.
+If you're not in IT, read on.
+You've still got work to do to convince their underwriters you're a safe bet for a mortgage.

 Halifax - going beyond the IT crowd

-We’ve waited a long while for the Halifax to consider applications from the contracting world in general.
-Up until their recent announcement, theirs was a strict “IT Contractor Only” policy.
-That’s changed, as of May 2013.
+We've waited a long while for the Halifax to consider applications from the broader contracting community.
+Until their recent announcement, theirs was a strict "IT Contractor Only" policy.
+That changed as of May 2013.

 “This is a major milestone for the UK’s freelance community…